-Information on the measure that will see additional health support for Australian civilian surgical and medical teams who worked in Vietnam from 1964-1972.
+Health support for Australian civilian surgical and medical teams who worked in Vietnam from 1964-1972.

-This measure will ensure former members of these teams are able to gain access to treatment for all injuries or illnesses, not just those that may have arisen as a result of their employment in Vietnam.
+Former members of these teams are able to gain access to treatment for all injuries or illnesses, not just those that may have arisen as a result of their employment in Vietnam.

-This measure will commence on 1 July 2019.
 The application form can be found on the DVA website.

 Once completed, please send the form with relevant supporting evidence to: